dwendland/i4trust-poc-ai-service/smart_shepherd/ml_api/README.md

 # ML API as a service

-The ML model is deployed via REST API to be consumed for real-time inference.
+The ML model is deployed via REST API to be consumed for AI inference.
 The implementation of the ML API relies on [FastAPI](https://fastapi.tiangolo.com/).

 FastAPI is a modern, fast, web framework for building APIs with Python 3.6+ based on standard Python type hints.